XanderBaatz/pytorch-rocm-devcontainer/README.md

 - The memory in the `devcontainer.json` file (currently set to `8G`).
 - `HCC_AMDGPU_TARGET` and `HSA_OVERRIDE_GFX_VERSION` in the `Dockerfile`.
 - Any additional Python packages you wish to install at initialization in `requirements.txt`.
+- For any packages that require NumPy or SciPy, it's a good idea to install them before CuPy.
+This is because CuPy will replace these packages with GPU-accelerated NumPy and SciPy equivalents.

 ## Credits
 - [Base DevContainer template](https://github.com/mateuspinto/pytorch-amd-devcontainer)